 - What visuals will you use and how will you use them?

 - What is the journey you want to take your audience on?

 Map out where different parts of your copy will go.
-Build a story (more on this soon), and create an engaging flow of text and visuals before you even write your first sentence.
+Build a story, and create an engaging flow of text and visuals before you even write your first sentence.

 Visualizing your plan helps you spot further opportunities and potential gaps to fill.

 It allows you to create compelling content with your ideal user in mind that ranks well with Google.
 Laying the foundations results in a more effective website copywriting strategy.
-This saves you and your team time, and you a lot of money.
+This saves you both a lot of time and a lot of money.

 Best of all, it makes you more money now and in the future.

-Step 5: Create Compelling Content with Your Ideal User in Mind
+Step 5: Create Compelling Content for Your Target Customer

 This is the step where you transform planning into action.